 How Important Is Oven Rack Position?

 Someone emailed this question to me a while back: Which oven rack position do you use for different applications?
-For instance, baking cakes, cookies, etc; braising, breads, roasting meats, etc.”¨ Thanks
+For instance, baking cakes, cookies, etc.; braising, bread, roasting meats, etc."¨ Thanks.

-Obviously, oven manufacturers wouldn’t make the racks adjustable if it weren’t a useful feature.
-And that’s where this response comes in.
+Oven manufacturers wouldn't adjust the racks if it weren't helpful.
+And that's where this response comes in.
 If we know a little about how ovens heat, we can use those adjustable racks to their full advantage.